 Grade Selection for Rotational Moulding

-Rotational moulding is a means of producing polyethylene articles of a size and shape that cannot be manufactured economically in any other way, and they are especially useful for poly tanks.
+Rotational moulding is a means of producing polyethylene articles of a size and shape that cannot be manufactured economically in any other way, and it is especially useful for poly tanks.
 For many years, low-density polyethylene (LDPE) powders were used for the rotational moulding process.
-However, more recently, linear low-density polyethylenes (LLDPEs) have taken a leading position in rotational moulding applications.
+However, since the 90’s, linear low-density polyethylenes (LLDPEs) have taken a leading position in rotational moulding applications.
 As a result, Alkatuff LLDPE powders are eminently suitable for rotational moulding because of their superior crack resistance and impact performance.

 Choosing a grade for rotational moulding is dependant on many things which this blog series will explore.
 The next post will look into the effects of melt flow index and density and how they will affect the end uses of the product.